 The allies of landlords, property managers, and real estate professionals.

+Now is not the time to hire a general law practitioner or a cousin who happens to be an attorney.
 The law has become very specialized and nuanced.
-When shopping for an attorney, a fair question to ask is, “Do you practice landlord-tenant law on a daily basis?”
+When seeking proper counsel, a fair question to ask is, “Do you practice landlord-tenant law on a daily basis?”

 Managing rental relationships is all we do, and we do it well.